-The Fuss and O'Neil plan laid-out a framework in which to begin the economic revitalization of the entire Silas Deane Highway, identifying the project area as a "Town Center."
+The Fuss and O'Neil plan laid out a framework in which to begin the economic revitalization of the entire Silas Deane Highway, identifying the project area as a "Town Center."
 This framework recommends design modifications to the existing highway at specific points, implementation of a façade program and zoning regulation changes.
-Elements of the plans are now being (and have been) implemented in both towns.

 Phases

 In response to the Fuss and O'Neil plan, the Town of Rocky Hill applied for, and received, a number of STEAP grants to fund the design and construction plans for the Silas Deane Highway Streetscape, as well as the implementation of a façade improvement grant program.
-Rocky Hill completed Phase I in 2013.
-Improvements consist of:
+Improvements consisted of:

 - Roadway reconfigurations